Table of Contents

 Symptoms of Parental Alienation Syndrome

-- The child constantly and unfairly criticizes the alienated parent.
+- The child persistently and unjustly criticizes the alienated parent, often repeating negative judgments without objective cause.

-- The child does not experience guilt for mistreating or hating the alienated parent.
+- The child shows no remorse or guilt for rejecting, mistreating, or expressing hatred toward the alienated parent.

 Causes of Parental Alienation Behaviors